Average Dog Bite Settlement Amounts (Florida) by Miami Lawyer JZ

 If you make a mental anguish claim as part of a lawsuit, the dog owner’s attorney can request both your past and current mental health records.
 However, if you don’t make an emotional distress claim, the defense attorney isn’t entitled to your past and current mental health records.

-If you are a delivering for Fedex, UPS, or Amazon, and a dog bites you, Do you have case?
+If you are a delivering for Fedex, UPS or Amazon, and a dog bites you, do you have case?

 Yes, assuming that the attack happened in the front of the house.
 The dog owner should be liable for the attack.
-If you have health insurance with UPS or Fedex, the health plan is likely a self funded ERISA plan.
-This means that you UPS or Fedex will be entitled to recover all of the payments that it made for medical bills relating to the dog attack.
+If you were working for UPS or Fedex, they should pay you workers’ compensation benefits.
+Basically, this means that they’ll pay your medical bills and some of your lost wages.

 As an example, let say that you were delivering a package for UPS in Miami, Florida.
 A dog attacks you.
 As a result, you receive several cuts and stitches to your body.
 You are left with some small scars.
 Your health insurance (with UPS) pays $3,000 of your medical bills.